PrairieLearn/PrairieLearn/doc/externalGrading.md

 }
 ```

+A reference Python implementation for this can be seen in `PrairieLearn/graders/python/python_autograder`, and relevant documentation [here](python-grader/index.md).

 ## Writing questions

 To enable students to submit files, you can use one of PrairieLearn's file elements. `<pl-file-editor>` gives students an in-browser editor that they can use to write code. `<pl-file-upload>` allows students to upload files from their own computer.
 For examples of both style of question, you can look at `PrairieLearn/exampleCourse/questions/fibonacciEditor` and `PrairieLearn/exampleCourse/questions/fibonacciUpload`.